 To date we have distributed over 50,000 pounds of food to over 400 unique individuals and families.

-Now t's time for Francis House grow!
+Now It's Time for Francis House to Grow!

 Francis House is expanding with the building of the new Carlos Alvarez Annex - a new facility on our existing land that will help us expand our programs and provide higher quality service to larger numbers of people infected with HIV.